MyHealthX

 MyHealthX's total liability shall not exceed the amount paid by you for the subscription in the preceding 12 months.

-MyHealthX provides reasonable security safeguards as required under Section 43A of the IT Act 2000.
-In case of breach due to our negligence, compensation may be claimed under Section 43A.
+MyHealthX implements reasonable security practices and safeguards as required under applicable law.
+No digital platform can guarantee absolute security.
+In case of a breach attributable to negligence, compensation may be claimed under applicable provisions of the IT Act 2000.

 Section 84 of the IT Act 2000 provides protection for actions taken in good faith.